EastAgile/movey-webapp/README.md

 anyone is free to extend it or rework it as they desire - just give some credit if you base a web framework off of it. :)

+A disclaimer: this is used internally, and while it's very usable, it might not be perfect.
+You might need to tweak a thing or two.
+Don't be shocked if you need to alter `jelly` for your own needs.
+Pull requests for things that should be "standard" are welcome.

 ## What's This?
 If you've ever written a web service in Rust that's needed some of the following: